 Robert Ingalls: Yeah right.
 It's gonna get plastered.

 Bill Powers: Right.

 Robert Ingalls: Alright Bill I think we've covered a lot of ground here.
 Any last words?

 Bill Powers: I wish people would realize that we're, lawyers are humans.
 That we're actually here to help.
 Most lawyers are in the practice because they like helping people and you should not be afraid to call a lawyer.
 You shouldn't assume that the second you call we've got this big red button that we push and the clock's ticking at some incredibly fast speed and you're gonna get a bill from us.
 The first conversation at least with us is free.
 And that's not true in every practice group or every area.
 But when it comes to speeding tickets, traffic tickets, we're gonna talk to you for free.
 We're gonna ask you a series of questions and if we think we can help you out, we'll tell you and if we think you can handle it yourself, we'll tell you that too.

 Robert Ingalls: Alright.
 Thank you sir.

 Bill Powers: Thank you.

 Introducer: You've been listening to NC Law Talk with attorney Bill Powers.
 Your resource for answers to your most pressing DWI, traffic and criminal law questions on your time.
 Ready to discuss your matter now?
-Call 704 342 HELP for your free and totally confidential consultation.
-That's 704 342 4357.
+Call 877-462-3841 for your free and totally confidential consultation.

 NC Law Talk is an educational resource only.
 The information presented on this podcast does not constitute legal advice and is not a substitute for consulting with an attorney.
 Every situation is unique.
 Therefore, you should always consult with a licensed attorney before making any legal decisions.
 Thanks for listening.